Everest Three High Passes Trek

 Meals in the Everest Three Passes Trek

-Breakfasts could include porridge, muesli, or corn flakes, often with hot milk; eggs (fried, omelette, boiled); Tibetan bread or chapati with jam/peanut butter; pancakes; and of course, tea or coffee.
+Breakfasts could include porridge, muesli, or corn flakes, often with hot milk; eggs, Tibetan bread or chapati with jam/peanut butter; pancakes; and of course, tea or coffee.
 Many trekkers love to start the day with a hot bowl of porridge and a mug of milk tea.

 Lunch and Dinner menus often overlap.
 A popular and highly recommended choice is dal bhat – the Nepali staple of steamed rice, lentil soup, and curried vegetables (and often pickles).
 Dal bhat is all-you-can-eat and provides excellent energy.
 Other options include noodle dishes (fried noodles with veg or meat, ramen soup), fried rice, mo:mos, pastas, and potato dishes.
 In places like Namche or Lukla, you might even find yak steak or pizza on the menu, but as exotic as that sounds, it’s often better to stick to simpler, locally sourced meals for freshness.

-Altitude Sickness Tips for the Three Passes Trek
+Acclimatisation & Altitude Safety Tips for Everest Three High Passes

 Booking Procedure with Mountain Eco Trails